izikeros/blog/content/posts/notes/git_autocommit_on_file_changes.md

 ---
-title: Git autocommit on file changes
+title: Git - autocommit on file changes
 date: 2021-09-14
 status: published
 tags: git, autocommit, note-taking, notes, automatic, automation
-summary: How to create automatically commits if any file in watched folder was changed
+summary: How to create automatically commits if any file in the watched folder was changed
 slug: git-autocommit-on-file-changes
 category: note
 citation_needed: false